stefanoverna/graphql8/guides/mutations/mutation_root.md

 }
 ```

-Operations that begin with `mutation` get special treatment by the GraphQL runtime: root fields are guaranteed
+Operations that begin with `mutation` get special treatment by the GraphQL8 runtime: root fields are guaranteed
 to be executed sequentially.
 This way, the effect of a series of mutations is predictable.

-Mutations are executed by a specific GraphQL object, `Mutation`.
-This object is defined like any other GraphQL object:
+Mutations are executed by a specific GraphQL8 object, `Mutation`.
+This object is defined like any other GraphQL8 object:

 ```ruby
 class Types::Mutation < Types::BaseObject